Cystine Stones: Causes, Symptoms, and Diagnosis

 If you experience any of these symptoms, it's important to seek medical attention promptly.

-Causes of Cystine Stones
+What are the Causes of Cystine Stones?

 Cystine stones are primarily caused by a genetic disorder called cystinuria.
 This condition affects the kidneys' ability to reabsorb cystine from the urine, leading to higher concentrations of cystine that can crystallize and form stones.
 Cystinuria is inherited in an autosomal recessive pattern, meaning both parents must carry the gene for a child to develop the disorder.

-Types of Cystine Stones
+What are the Types of Cystine Stones?

 While cystine stones themselves are a specific type of kidney stone, they can vary in appearance and composition.
 The types of cystine stones are generally categorized based on their size and shape: